Manly Vale - Allambie Heights

 Residential development activity is lower than average in Manly Vale - Allambie Heights according to AreaSearch's national comparison of local real estate markets

 Manly Vale - Allambie Heights has averaged approximately 46 new dwelling approvals annually over the past five financial years, totalling 233 homes.
-As of FY-26, 13 approvals have been recorded.
-On average, 0.2 new residents per year have arrived with each new home constructed between FY-21 and FY-25.
-This indicates that new construction is keeping pace with or exceeding demand, providing buyers with more options and facilitating population growth.
+As of FY-26 so far, 13 approvals have been recorded.
+The average number of new residents arriving per new home over these years is around 0.2.
+This indicates that new construction is meeting or exceeding demand, providing more options for buyers and potentially accelerating population growth.

 Frequently Asked Questions - Development